elasticio/soap-component/README.md

   }
 }
 ```
-#### Known Limitations
+#### Current Limitations
-1. Namespaces ignored and SOAP Body with 2 tags that have same name but in different namespaces would be invalid
+1. Namespaces ignored and SOAP Body with 2 tags that have the same name but in different namespaces would be invalid
 2. SOAP Headers not supported yet
 3. Retrieve Sample does not represent actual behaviour of component